stuartgo/mapintel/README.md

     Builds the processed (model ready) csv file with preprocessed documents
 3. *src/features/vectorizer.py*

-    Fits a BOW and a TF-IDF model to the preprocessed data and saves the fitted models for posterior use
+    Fits a BOW and a TF-IDF model to the preprocessed data and saves the fitted models for posterior use at models/saved_models
 4. *src/features/doc2vec.py*

-    Fits a set of Doc2vec models to the preprocessed data and saves the fitted models for posterior use
+    Fits a set of Doc2vec models to the preprocessed data and saves the fitted models for posterior use at models/saved_models
 5. *src/features/vectorizer_eval.py*

     Evaluates the BOW and TF-IDF embeddings and outputs the category predictive scores